Meet Jeannie

 This library program is suitable for patrons over the age of 13.

 Take a trip around Long Island, and find out why USA Today bestselling author, Jeannie Moon, brought the charm of the small towns and communities where she grew up into her award-winning stories.
-Visit coastal hamlets on the North Shore, quirky downtowns, farms, vineyards, and ocean beaches to discover how the unique makeup of our island home allowed Jeannie to create settings that are the perfect places to set down her characters.
-Additionally, Jeannie will talk about her large extended family, the story of how they came to Long Island in the late 1920s, and how her history informs and enriches the books she writes.
+Visit coastal hamlets on the North Shore, quirky downtowns, farms, vineyards, and ocean beaches to discover how the unique makeup of her island home allowed Jeannie to create settings that are the perfect places to set down her characters.
+Additionally, Jeannie will talk about the large extended family on her dad’s side, the story of how they came to Long Island in the late 1920s, and how her history informs and enriches the books she writes.

 Romance 101: Not Your Mama’s Bodice Ripper

-This library program is suitable for patrons age 16 and over.
+This library program is suitable for patrons aged 16 and over.

 Delve into the history of romance, all the way back to the scribbling women of the early 19th century, the connection to feminism and feminist lit, female agency, consent, and how the genre is becoming one of the most inclusive and diverse landscapes in publishing – all while continuing to be the most lucrative.